carm-ai/charm-widget-testsite/README.md

 6. At the top input field enter commit message (not really relevant for this repository, it can be simple `update` text)
 7. Click the **Commit & push** button.
 8. The deployment will start automatically after this, it runs for about a minute.
 The deployment progress can be tracked on the [deployments](https://github.com/carm-ai/charm-widget-testsite/deployments) page.
+9. Refresh the [page](https://github.com/carm-ai/charm-widget-testsite) after deployment to verify the changes.

+    **Important:**
+- Always push on `master` branch
+- We rarely need to change other stuffs from the html file, most of the time they remain the same
+- At the bottom of the file there is a `<script>` tag that refers to the environment for the bundle file.
+Check if this corresponds to the environment you are testing, and update it if needed.
+The widget bundle file location can be seen in Buddy; on the `charm-widgets` project, choose the correct environment and under **Variables** search for `ASSETS_URL` variable.